reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 ```

 ## Conclusion
 There are two ways to create signature and to verify it.
-The first way creates small signature and is very clear.
-But it does not have enough
+The first is to create a raw signature.
+This way is very short clear.
+But it does not provide enough
 information about signing process.
-The second way is little more complicated, but provides powerful tools to work with signatures.
+The second way is to create a CMS container and is a little more complicated, but provides powerful tools to work with signatures.
 If you don't want
-to use any JCE-Provider because if some reasons, you can use light weight version of cryptographic operation provided by BouncyCastle.
+to use any JCE provider, you can use the light weight version of cryptographic operations provided by BouncyCastle.